nilshoenson/shared-text-styles/README.md

 ## Installing
 1. [Download the ZIP file](https://github.com/nilshoenson/sketch-text-styles/archive/master.zip) and unzip on your machine.
 2. Double click the `sketch-textstyles.sketchplugin`
-3. That's it!
+3. Restart Sketch.app
+4. You're done!

 ## Contact/Feedback
 If you have any questions, run into any bugs or have suggestions to improve the plugin: [create an issue](https://github.com/nilshoenson/sketch-text-styles/issues) or [hit me up on Twitter](http://twitter.com/nilshoenson).
+Feedback is always appreciated!

+Sketch Text Styles is made by [Nils Hoenson](https://twitter.com/nilshoenson) with help by [Yummygum](http://yummygum.com).